 By Karen Pierog

-rejected a challenge to the state's emergency manager law that
+Friday that the state's current emergency manager law can remain

 Both laws allowed for Michigan to intervene in financially

 troubled local governments and to appoint emergency managers for

 Once Public Act 4 was suspended, the state reappointed